Know Your Caribbean ABC Islands: Aruba, Bonaire and Curacao

 1. Diving & Snorkeling

-Bonaire’s Marine Park boasts more than 85 dive sites and more than 350 recorded fish species.
+Bonaire’s Marine Park boasts more than 85 dive sites and more than 350 recorded species of marine life.
 Dozens of experienced dive operators are located around the island offering dives with varying degrees of difficulty.

 Divi Flamingo Beach Resort Bonaire